100 Hard General Knowledge Trivia Quiz with Answers Printable

 Zambia

-93. What is a species of the emperor moth, large edible caterpillar, known as the madora or mopane worm or amacimbi, masontja, feeds primarily but not exclusively on mopane tree leaves?
+93. What is a species of the emperor moth, a large edible caterpillar, known as the madora or mopane worm or amacimbi, masontja, that feeds primarily but not exclusively on mopane tree leaves?

 Gonimbrasia belina